Daintay History, Family Crest & Coats of Arms

 Early Origins of the Daintay family

-Another 231 words (16 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Daintay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Daintay research.
+Another 116 words (8 lines of text) covering the years 1140, 1296, 1400, 1349 and 1373 are included under the topic Early Daintay History in all our PDF Extended History products and printed products wherever possible.

 Daintay Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Daintay has appeared include Daventry, Daintry, Dainty, Dantry, Dantye and others.

 Early Notables of the Daintay family (pre 1700)